GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

 {% endDetailsSummary %}
   Performant animations on the web are certainly possible if you take into account a number of best practices outlined in the article <a href="https://developers.google.com/web/fundamentals/design-and-ux/animations/animations-and-performance">Animations and Performance</a>.
+  Scroll animations as commonly seen in paginated content or media carousels can be massively improved by using the <a href="https://developers.google.com/web/updates/2018/07/css-scroll-snap">CSS Scroll Snap</a> feature.
 {% endDetails %}

 ## Content surfaced outside of app

 The Podcasts app on iOS can surface content in other locations than the actual application, for example, in the system's Widgets view, or in the form of a Siri Suggestion.
-Having proactive, usage-based calls-to-action that just require a tap to interact with can greatly increase the re-engagement of an app like Podcasts.
+Having proactive, usage-based calls-to-action that just require a tap to interact with can greatly increase the re-engagement rate of an app like Podcasts.

 <figure class="w-figure">
   <img src="./image6.png" alt="" class="w-screenshot" width="300">